 For existing name and address fields, your existing fields will be available in the dropdown with all the address parts available:

 Image fields have two options for how they load images.
-The first option is to upload images directly into your Knack account, which the image fields will then display.
-The second is to use external URLs for images already hosted elsewhere on the web, and Knack will display the images from those URLs.
+The first option is to upload images directly into your Knack account.
+The second is to use external URLs for images already hosted elsewhere on the web.

-Image files can not currently be added with imports, but you can import image URLs.
-You'll have to first make sure your image fields are formatted to use the URL option as their source:
+To import image URLs, you'll have to first make sure your image fields are formatted to use the URL option as their source:

 These fields will then be available to match in your import.
 Because this image field must exist and be formatted as shown, images can only be imported into existing objects.